Does the Upper Valley Need a Shared

 Our goals for the coming year are to facilitate conversations within the community with determine need, function, viability, and required resources, form a steering committee of people interested in working on this project, conduct a SWOT analysis, and produce a mission and work plan for moving this concept from casual conversation at farmers markets to a blueprint for a unique farmer-owned and operated community market and operations facility.

 Your opinion is needed!
 Would your farm-based business, or the Upper Valley, benefit from a shared facility?
 What type of shared facility would help your business grow?
 Would you support a year-round farmers’ market?
 Would you use aggregation and distribution facilities?
 Are you interested in a farmer cooperative?
 Please share your ideas, needs, suggestions, etc. via phone (802.291.9100 x106) or email Nancy@VitalCommunities.org.
 Or, share your thoughts via farmer and food system partner survey or consumer and community survey.

 This is a farmer driven project, and we are looking for more farmers to take an active role in moving this idea forward.
 Farmers already signed on to be part of a working group on this project are: Danielle Allen-Root 5 Farm, Geo Honigford-Hurricane Flats, Peg Allen-Savage Hart Farm, Suzanne Long-Luna Bleu Farm, Niko Horster-Northshire Beef, and Andrea Rhodes-Sunset Rock Farm.
-The bulk of this work will be happening in the late fall and winter, so check back for updates or let Nancy@VitalCommunities.org know if you want to be added to a mailing list.
+The bulk of this work will be happening in the late fall and winter, so check back for updates or let Nancy@VitalCommunities.org know if you want to be added to the mailing list.

 Community support is critical to the success of a venture like this, so we will also be holding community listening events in the coming months.
 These sessions will be open to farmers, food system partners, and the wider the Upper Valley community.
 Stay tuned for dates and locations.